Orsino

 Key Takeaways

-- The Performer of Love: Bloom's "amiable erotic lunacy establishes the tone of Twelfth Night" captures the foundational reading — Orsino loves the experience of being in love more than the woman he says he loves.
+- The Performer of Love: Orsino loves the experience of being in love more than the woman he says he loves.
+His court runs on the performance of devotion, not on any real pursuit of Olivia.

 - The Famous Opening: "If music be the food of love, play on" is one of the most famous opening lines in any Shakespeare play, and the speech that follows establishes his character in twelve words.

-- The Unrecognised Attachment: The deepening of his attachment to "Cesario" across 1.4 and 2.4 is the play's most carefully constructed piece of dramatic irony — Orsino does not recognise what is happening until 5.1.
+- The Unrecognised Attachment: His attachment to Cesario deepens across A1S4 and A2S4.
+It is the play's most carefully built piece of dramatic irony: Orsino does not recognise what is happening until A5S1.

-- The Rapid Redirection: Within sixty lines of the 5.1 recognition, Orsino has redirected his love from Olivia to Viola, and the comedy absorbs the redirection without comment — one of Shakespeare's most extraordinary pieces of emotional economy.
+- The Rapid Redirection: Within sixty lines of the A5S1 recognition, Orsino redirects his love from Olivia to Viola.
+The comedy absorbs the change without comment, in one of Shakespeare's most economical pieces of emotional writing.

 Study Questions and Analysis